 5) Gradual Return to Running

-In the most recent research, Tom Goom and company talk about giving your body 12 full weeks to recover before even attempting running.
-This research was based on healing timelines, as previously mentioned, and various other factors that high-impact activities affect including having sufficient strength and balance in the pelvis and lower body.
+In the most recent research, Tom Goom et. al talk about giving your body 12 full weeks to recover before even attempting running.

 Common areas to monitor when returning to running are pelvic floor heaviness, dragging, or moderate to severe pain in the pelvic floor region.
 Pain 0/10-3/10 with no lasting pain into the next day is acceptable, but an increase in symptoms of incontinence which can include an increase in urgency to use the bathroom, difficulty using the bathroom and emptying your bladder, or leaking during a run is unacceptable.
 Therefore, monitor these symptoms before and during your early runs.

-Also, consider a slow gradual return to running with no more than 10% of mileage increase a week.
-This will lower your risk for injury and including breaks in a run (walk-runs) can be helpful initially.
-Be sure to be cleared by a physical therapist who can perform a return to run screen by assessing muscle strength, mobility, and tissue tolerance to moderate to high impact activities such as running!
+Also, consider a gradual return to running with no more than 10% of mileage increase a week.
+Including breaks in a run (walk-runs) can be helpful initially.
+Get cleared by a physical therapist who can perform a return to run screen by assessing muscle strength, mobility, and tissue tolerance to moderate to high impact activities such as running!

-Okay momma, if you are feeling ready to start- feel free to contact me for a COMPLIMENTARY screen to assist in your recovery.
+Okay mama, if you are feeling ready to start- feel free to contact me for a COMPLIMENTARY discovery call to get started!

 Aren't you tired of guessing what is the right and wrong exercise to do?